metasfresh/metasfresh-documentation/_tests_collection/Testcase_FRESH-347.md

 1. Zoom into the purchase orders

 	* => all three purchase orders you created are there, you can jump forth and back with the arrow buttons

+1. Create another PMM_PurchaseCandidate for bpartner G000X, P0001, with the WebUI

+1. Open this PMM_PurchaseCandidate, and change the packing instruction or price

+1. Set a qty for Quantity to order (TU) in this PMM_PurchaseCandidate, and also for the older one

+1. Create the purchase order, so that it includes both PMM_PurchaseCandidates

+1. Zoom into the purchase order, and click Zoom Across there

+	 => the two PMM_PurchaseCandidate are displayed (=> Procurement candidates #2)